John Hughes (theologian)

-John Mark David Hughes (13 December 1978 – 29 June 2014) was a British Anglican theologian and Dean of Chapel and Chaplain at Jesus College, Cambridge.

-He is known for his works on philosophy of religion.

-Hughes was born in 1978 in Exeter, England.
+John Mark David Hughes (13 December 1978 – 29 June 2014) was a British Anglican priest and theologian who was Dean of Chapel and Chaplain at Jesus College, Cambridge.
+He is known for his works on philosophy of religion, such as The End of Work: Theological Critiques of Capitalism.
+Hughes was born in Exeter, England.
 He was ordained as a deacon of the Church of England in 2005 and as a priest in 2006.
+He was the doctoral mentor of Elizabeth Bruenig.
+His school of tradition was Anglo-Catholicism, as well as Christian socialism.

-He was killed in a car crash in Cambridgeshire in 2014, aged 35.
-The John Hughes Arts Festival, founded by college students in 2014 in memory of Hughes, provides a broad programme of arts events.
+Hughes was killed in a car crash in Cambridgeshire in 2014, aged 35.
+The John Hughes Arts Festival, founded by college students in 2014 in memory of Hughes, provides a broad programme of arts events, the first of which was held in 2015.
+Graced Life: The Writings of John Hughes (1979–2014) was published posthumously by SCM Press in 2016, and was edited by Matthew Bullimore.